Robins

 Phonics / Spellings

-Spellings - words containing 'i' or 'y' making the 'igh' sound
+Spellings - words containing 'u' making different sounds.

-Spelling sheets this week contain words from last week's lessons.
+Spelling sheets this week contain Year 2 common exception words.

 All Year 1 and 2 children are expected to learn their spellings and complete the spelling sheets weekly, in pencil please.